THIS LONG AND

 By early 2019, restoration was complete, and the house reopened to the public for guided tours and visits.

-As in the past, the House continues to host scholars, artists, and writers, while also welcoming those who wish to visit the home of an internationally renowned author.
-In collaboration with three universities, Freie Universität Berlin (Centrum Modernes Griechenland), Princeton University (Stanley J. Seeger ’52 Center for Hellenic Studies) and the University of California Los Angeles (Stavros Niarchos Foundation Center for the Study of Hellenic Culture), as well as other educational institutions, cultural and educational activities are organized, including a fellowship program, seminars and meetings, and honorary residencies for prominent figures and major donors to the Benaki Museum.
+As in the past, the House continues to host scholars and intellectuals, and at the same time welcomes those who wish to visit the home of an internationally renowned author.
+In collaboration with three universities, Freie Universität Berlin (Centrum Modernes Griechenland), Princeton University (Stanley J. Seeger ’52 Center for Hellenic Studies) and the University of California Los Angeles (Stavros Niarchos Foundation Center for the Study of Hellenic Culture), as well as other educational institutions, the House hosts cultural and educational activities, including a fellowships programme, seminars and meetings, and honorary residencies for prominent figures and major donors to the Benaki Museum.

 The first issue of the @Leigh Fermor House series, focuses on the theme of “Walking,” which was the subject of a workshop organized by Columbia University’s Institute for Ideas and Imagination and its Stavros Niarchos Foundation Public Humanities Initiative, as well as the Benaki Museum.

-A discussion between Lee Fermor’s biographer, author Artemis Cooper, and Institute for Ideas and Imagination SNF Director Mark Mazower, entitled “The Man and the House.”
+A discussion between writer and Leigh Fermor’s biographer, author Artemis Cooper, and of the SNF Director of the Institute for Ideas & Imagination Mark Mazower, entitled “The Man and the House.”

 Sir Roderick Beaton as an honorary fellow at the Leigh Fermor House.

-An educational program for visually impaired people from the Benaki Museum’s Education Department.
+An educational program for visually impaired people by the Benaki Museum’s Educational Department.

 Sustaining the Legacy

-In the donation contract, the Leigh Fermors proposed that, in order for the House’s operating program to be sustainable, the property should be rented out for certain periods throughout the year, a practice that has been in place since 2020.
+In the donation contract, the Leigh Fermors proposed that, in order for the House’s plan of operation to be sustainable, the Museum has the right to rent the property for certain periods throughout the year, a practice that has been in place since 2020.

-Today, thanks to the generosity of SNF and the initiative and methodical approach of the Benaki Museum, the Patrick & Joan Leigh Fermor House continues to flourish as a space where culture, history, and creativity converge.
-This new museum unit, unique in Greece, revives the home of two great personalities of the 20th century while at the same time looking to the future, promoting research and fostering new ideas.
+Today, thanks to the generosity of SNF and to the initiative and methodical approach of the Benaki Museum, the Patrick & Joan Leigh Fermor House continues to flourish as a space where culture, history, and creativity interact.
+This new museum venue, [unique in Greece], revives the residence of two great personalities of the 20th century while at the same time embraces the future by the promotion of research & the cultivation of new ideas.

-For more information on upcoming fellowship programs and events, visit the Benaki Museum’s official page.
+For more information on the upcoming fellowships programmes and events, visit the Benaki Museum’s official page.